 Mystics can specialize, giving them even more options, but the existence of the class means the environment and how you use it matters.
 Do you need that big rock to cover the archer?
 Or can you use it to attack?.

 Relationships play a part too.
 Friends standing back to back grant a defense bonus, lovers deal more damage to enemies who attacked their partner.
 While rivals try to one-up each other through critical hits.

 The unique nature of the five factions, versatile classes, and weapons mixed with the variety of abilities you can obtain from story events makes the combat constantly thrilling.
 Your attachment to your characters adds stakes to every fight, and those who are struck down leave the fight maimed if they choose to survive rather than make a last stand.

 The combat, storytelling, and strategy map work together much like a well-written book.
 The plot, character development, and writing must all be able to stand on their own laurels.
-But it’s books where all three compliment each other that separates the Sandersons from the Meyers.
+But it’s books where all three compliment each other that separate the Sandersons from the Meyers.

 Wildermyth is no different, each aspect is good when taken alone.
-But they work together by complimenting each other to forge a game worthy of the fables it writes.
+But they work together by complementing each other to forge a game worthy of the fables it writes.
 The exact way, a game should be made.

 A Ballads Broken Note